Choose a Category to Easily Find the Answers to Your Charter Questions:

-Your yacht will come with a fully equipped galley, all linens, towels (bath, hand, face, and kitchen).
+Your yacht will come with a fully equipped galley, all linens, towels (bath, hand, face, and kitchen) and beach towels.
 A propane BBQ, bimini, VHF, charts, Cruising Guide, flashlight, safety gear, stereo (most with BlueTooth), cooler, and a dinghy with an outboard.
-We offer snorkel fins (but not masks and snorkels).

 What Do I Need to Bring With Me?

 Even if you have been to the islands before, it’s easy to forget something.
 Print out this handy checklist to make sure you have all the basics:

 - Charter paperwork

 - Passports – be sure they are signed